Vaccine Info

 M-M-R II Side Effects

 Additional M-M-R®II Precautions: Additional adverse reactions, which have been reported without regard to causality, include febrile convulsions, arthritis, thrombocytopenia, anaphylaxis, anaphylactoid reactions, arthritis, encephalitis and encephalopathy in their diverse clinical presentations.
 MMR II vaccine has been linked with a minimal risk of febrile seizures (seizures or jerking caused by fever).
 Febrile seizures following MMR are rare and not associated with long-term effects.
-However, because the risk of febrile seizures increases as infants get older, it is recommended that they get vaccinated as soon as recommended, says the CDC.
+However, because the risk of febrile seizures increases as infants get older, it is recommended that they get vaccinated as soon as possible, says the CDC.

 Some people may experience swelling in the cheeks or neck.
 MMR vaccine rarely causes a temporary low platelet count, which can cause a bleeding disorder that usually goes away without treatment and is not life-threatening.
 Extremely rarely, a person may have a serious allergic reaction to the MMR vaccine.
 Anyone who has ever had a life-threatening allergic reaction to the antibiotic neomycin or any other component of the MMR vaccine should not get the vaccine.
 M-M-R II vaccination may result in a temporary depression of purified protein derivative tuberculin skin sensitivity, says the US FDA.

-M-M-R II Vaccine News 2023
+M-M-R II Vaccine News

 February 10, 2023 - To prevent a resurgence of measles and other vaccine-preventable severe diseases, the WHO calls for urgent action in all countries to identify all those, especially children, who have missed (MMR) vaccinations and to devise strategies to enable them to catch up.